systemli/etherpad-toolkit/README.md

 ### Copy Pad

-The command copies a pad with full history and chat..
+The command copies a pad with full history and chat.
 If force is true and the destination pad exists, it will be overwritten.

 ```
 Usage: